Anna-Votinova/Anna-Votinova/README.md

 ### My projects

 - [Credit Conveyor](https://github.com/Anna-Votinova/conveyor) - a mini bank prototype for issuing credits
-- [Explore With Me](https://github.com/Anna-Votinova/java-explore-with-me) - an analog of event poster
+- [Explore With Me](https://github.com/Anna-Votinova/java-explore-with-me) - an analogue of event poster
 - [Share It](https://github.com/Anna-Votinova/shareit) - a platform, where you can share your items with other users
 - [Filmorate](https://github.com/Anna-Votinova/java-filmorate) - a movie rating service
 - [Task Manager](https://github.com/Anna-Votinova/java-sprint2-hw) - a task planning tool